kevwill1992/my-ops-repo/201-ops/reading4.md

 ## Questions
 1. What should you do if multiple issues are happening simultaneously during troubleshooting?

 The issues should be broken up into smaller sections then proceed with troubleshooting them individually.
+(Professor Messer)

 2. What should be done once a successful solution has been identified during the troubleshooting process?

 You should create a plan of action before implementing the solution.
+(Professor Messer)

 3. What are the benefits of documenting the entire troubleshooting process in a knowledge base?